kin-cheung/udacity-cloud-developer/P4/README.md

 #### Web frontend

 The web frontend is developed using [ReactJS](https://reactjs.org/).
 It is deployed to AWS using [AWS KMS](https://aws.amazon.com/kms/) service.
 CI pipeline is done by [travis.io](https://travis-ci.org/).
-It pulls latest source code form [Github](https://github.com/) and build a docker images before pushing it to [DockerHub](https://hub.docker.com/) to be ready for deployment,
+It pulls latest source code form [Github](https://github.com/) and build a docker image before pushing it to [DockerHub](https://hub.docker.com/) to be ready for deployment,

 URL: http://d6aq5bif8acpi.cloudfront.net/